License GuideSOC 13-2072

 Read more

-Mortgage loan originators must complete continuing education to renew their licenses.
-Your state requires a specific number of hours each renewal cycle.
-Topics typically include ethics and state-specific regulations.
-Check your state's licensing board for exact hour requirements and approved courses.
+Mortgage loan originators must complete continuing education to renew their license.
+Your state sets the hour requirement and mandates specific topics.
+These typically include ethics and state-specific regulations.
+Check your state's licensing board for exact numbers and deadlines before your renewal date.

 Is This For You